-UPDATE 1-Poland threatens to block EIB post-Brexit plan seeking bigger role - FT
+REFILE-UPDATE 1-Poland, seeking bigger role, threatens to block EIB post-Brexit plan- FT

 The FT cited sources close to the matter saying Poland - the European Union’s biggest eastern member - was pushing for more involvement in the bloc’s major institutions given Warsaw’s growing economic clout.

-Britain is currently the join-biggest shareholder in the bank which is owned by all the bloc’s governments and uses their capital deposits as security to fund loans for research, infrastructure and environmental projects in Europe and beyond.
+Britain is currently the joint-biggest shareholder in the bank which is owned by all the bloc’s governments and uses their capital deposits as security to fund loans for research, infrastructure and environmental projects in Europe and beyond.

 Britain’s departure will deprive the bank of capital, including 3.5 billion euros ($4 billion) payed in directly, the FT reported.

-The FT said Poland had threatened to would block a plan for EU governments to replace the 3.5 billion euros unless Warsaw was allowed to increase its own relative shareholding.
+The FT said Poland had threatened to block a plan for EU governments to replace the 3.5 billion euros unless Warsaw was allowed to increase its own relative shareholding.

 The EIB and Poland’s finance ministry declined to comment.